Overview

 Dental Record of the Unknown soldier

-from Saipan who are now buried
+from Saipan who have been buried

-Dental Record of the Missing servicemen,from Saipan who are now buried
+Dental Record of the MIA,

 USMC Richard Murphy, from Individual Deceased Personnel File, who served in Saipan.